 BlueHack is a friendly competition that drives real results!
 You and your team will embark on a two-day journey that will drive both IBM’s business and society forward.
 Sponsored by IBM, this hackathon allows students to brainstorm and work with mentors and entrepreneurs in residence to move their ideas forward and potentially win prizes!
 No prior coding or computer science skills required to apply!

 Theme for 2019: Transforming Healthcare

 She Creates – October 24, 5:30 p.m., O’Hara Student Center Ballroom

-The Big Idea Center (as part of Pitt’s Innovation Institute), School of Computer Science, Pitt Career and Development Center, CMU Project Olympus, Chatham, and Innovation Works are proud to present a panel of women CEO’s from Pittsburgh’s leading startups.
+The Big Idea Center (as part of Pitt’s Innovation Institute), School of Computing and Information, Pitt Career Center, CMU Project Olympus, Chatham, and Innovation Works are proud to present a panel of women CEOs from Pittsburgh’s leading startups.
 They will discuss the challenges around women as tech leaders and as founders in startups including the gender investment gap and the lack of women in founder-roles.
 Get inspired by these ambitious female founders and learn why you should be a part of the revolution!

 Pitt x CMU Global Entrepreneurship Week – November 15-21

 During one week each November, thousands of events and competitions in 170 countries inspire millions to engage in entrepreneurial activity while connecting them to potential collaborators, mentors, and even investors.
 At the University of Pittsburgh, our Global Entrepreneurship Week partners with Carnegie Mellon University for one amazing week!
 Don’t miss it!
 Individual events listed below:

 - The Money Table – a graduate student investment competition where YOU are the angel investor.
 Put real Pittsburgh startup companies in YOUR hot seat.
 As you grill local entrepreneurs, real angel investors assess your investment team in a single elimination tournament.
 No experience required!